Outstanding, young Rotorua-born halfback Te Toiroa Tahuriorangi has long been recognised as a talented footballer with a snappy pass.

 Tahuriorangi played club rugby in New Plymouth in 2014–15 and consistently impressive performances saw him selected for the New Zealand U20s in 2015, where they won the World Rugby Junior World Championship.
 Later that year he was selected as part of a strong NZ Barbarians team that won 34-17 against the Maori All Blacks.

-A member of the Ngati Pikiao iwi, Tahuriorangi then went on to debut for the Maori All Blacks in 2017 against the British and Irish Lions before heading to the Northern Hemisphere with the team to play Canada and the French Barbarians.
+Tahuriorangi then went on to debut for the Maori All Blacks in 2017 against the British and Irish Lions before heading on tour with the team to play Canada and the French Barbarians.

 v Argentina 8 September 2018